-- -Total revenues increased \$3.6 million, or 2%. - Software and products revenue represented 42% of our total revenue in the three months ended September 30, 2020 and 41% of our total revenue in the three months ended September 30, 2019. - Larger deal revenue (deals greater than \$0.1 million) represented 66% of our software and products revenue in the three months ended September 30, 2020 and 64% of our software and products revenue in the three months ended September 30, 2019. - -Software and products revenue increased \$3.7 million, or 5%, as a result of the following: - An increase of \$3.5 million, or 8%, in larger deal revenue. - An increase of 11% in the volume of larger deal revenue transactions, offset by a decrease of 3% in the average dollar amount of such transactions. - The average dollar amount of larger deal revenue transactions was approximately \$319 thousand and \$328 thousand for the three months ended September 30, 2020 and 2019, respectively. - An increase of \$0.2 million in transactions less than \$0.1 million. - Services revenue represented 58% of our total revenue in the three months ended September 30, 2020 and 59% of our total revenue in the three months ended September 30, 2019.
-Services revenue decreased \$0.2 million primarily due to the following: - An increase of \$0.4 million in training and consulting services. - Offset by a decrease of \$0.6 million in revenue from customer support agreements.
+-Total revenues increased \$6.7 million, or 4% as a result of the following:

+- Software and products revenue represented 42% of our total revenue for both the three months ended September 30, 2021 and September 30, 2020. - Larger deal revenue (deals greater than \$0.1 million) represented 67% of our software and products revenue in the three months ended September 30, 2021 and 66% of our software and products revenue in the three months ended September 30, 2020.

+-Software and products revenue increased \$3.0 million, or 4%, as a result of the following:

+- An increase of \$2.9 million, or 6%, in larger deal revenue. - An increase of \$0.1 million in transactions less than \$0.1 million. - An increase of 9% in the volume of larger deal revenue transactions to 163 deals for the three months ended September 30, 2021, up from 150 deals for the three months ended September 30, 2020. - The average dollar amount of larger deal revenue transactions was approximately \$311 thousand and \$319 thousand for the three months ended September 30, 2021 and 2020, respectively, representing a 3% decrease. - On a year over year basis, pass through hardware sales decreased approximately \$3.0 million.
+Software revenues, excluding hardware, were up 9% year over year. - Services revenue represented 58% of our total revenue in both the three months ended September 30, 2021 and September 30, 2020.
+Services revenue increased \$3.7 million primarily due to the following: - An increase of \$5.7 million of other services revenue, driven primarily by the year over year increase in revenue from Metallic. - Partially offset by a decrease of \$2.0 million in revenue from customer support agreements.

 We track software and products revenue on a geographic basis.
 The geographic regions that are tracked are the Americas (United States, Canada, Latin America), EMEA (Europe, Middle East, Africa) and APJ (Australia, New Zealand, Southeast Asia, China, Japan).
-Americas, EMEA and APJ represented 54%, 31% and 15% of total software and products revenue, respectively, for the three months ended September 30, 2020.
-Software and products revenue increased 9% year over year in the Americas and 3% in EMEA; whereas APJ declined 3%.
+Americas, EMEA and APJ represented 59%, 30% and 11% of total software and products revenue, respectively, for the three months ended September 30, 2021.
+Software and products revenue increased year over year by 13% in the Americas and 1% in EMEA; whereas APJ declined 20%.

-- The increase in Americas software and products revenue was the result of a 9% increase in larger deal transactions revenue driven by an an increase in the volume of larger deal transactions. - EMEA software and products revenue increased as a result of a 4% increase in revenue on deals under \$0.1 million. - The decrease in APJ was the result of a 19% decrease in revenue from deals under \$0.1 million partially offset by a 13% increase in larger deal transactions.
+- The increase in Americas software and products revenue was primarily the result of an 11% increase in larger deal transactions revenue driven by an increase in the volume of larger deal transactions. - EMEA software and products revenue increased as a result of an 18% increase in revenue on larger deal transactions partially offset by a decrease on deals under \$0.1 million. - The decrease in APJ was the result of larger deal transactions decreasing versus the prior year period, partially offset by an increase in deals under \$0.1 million.